8sosa/formvive-test/README.md

   * `Enthusiastic`
   * `Skeptical`
   * `Professional`
-  * `Random` (chaotic/troll/meme-style feedback)

 * Each prompt is sent to the **OpenAI Chat API**, and responses are collected asynchronously.

-* If the `random` persona fails to return a proper response, we retry with a simpler, Gen-Z-style prompt to encourage creativity.

 ### 3. **Persona-Based Animated Display**